electron-userland/electron-windows-store/README.md

 electron-windows-store --input-directory C:\myelectronapp  --output-directory C:\output\myelectronapp --flatten true --package-version 1.0.0.0 --package-name myelectronapp
 ```

-> :bulb: Note: The first time you run this tool, we need to know some settings.
-We will ask you only once and store your answers in your profile folder in a .electron-windows-store file.
-You can also provide these values when running the CLI or create a .electron-windows-store file in your profile folder.
+> :bulb: Note: The first time you run this tool, it needs to know some settings.
+It will ask you only once and store your answers in your profile folder in a `.electron-windows-store` file.
+You can also provide these values as a parameter when running the CLI.

 ```
 {